MaJerle/stm32-cube-cmake-vscode/README.md

 ```

 > To disable `.bin` file generation, simply delete `POST_BUILD` line for `.bin` and regenerate CMake build system commands.
 > Generating `.bin` files may have a negative effect when memory is split between internal and external flash memories.
+It may generate very large files (>= 2GB) with plenty of non-used zeros.

 There is a list of useful commands to keep in mind during project development: